biomadeira/pycoevol/README.md

     help          -h or -help

 **Example:**
-_python Pycoevol.py -3DX6.pdb:A -A2TP.pdb:A -internet -clustalw -mi_
+_python Pycoevol.py -3DX6.pdb:A -A2TP.pdb:A -internet -clustalw -sca_

 Pycoevol.py is the main execution file which parses files and options as arguments.
 Parameters.py must be edited in order to specify some